 I was writing about a patent from Google that described how the search engine might identify documents that matched visual queries.
-In a slightly different approach, a newly granted patent from Google describes how the search engine might extract meaning from text in images, and might retrieve images associated with such extracted text.
+In a slightly different approach, a newly granted patent from Google describes how the search engine might extract keywords from image text, and might retrieve images associated with such extracted text.

 The patent tells us that images captured in many places might be able to tell us more about where those images were captured, such as street scenes that could show us “text as part of street signs, building names, address numbers, and window signs.” or logos on cars as well as on building signs.

 How useful would a process such as this be towards capturing business information for something such as Google Maps or Google Search?
 The patent points out some difficulties that might be faced, and some of the opportunities that attempting to capture such information might bring:

 The text within images can be difficult to automatically identify and recognize due both to problems with image quality and environmental factors associated with the image.
 Low image quality is produced, for example, by low resolution, image distortions, and compression artifacts.
 Environmental factors include, for example, text distance and size, shadowing and other contrast effects, foreground obstructions, and effects caused by inclement weather.